 A significant number of dental practices use an ultrasonic bath to clean instruments prior to or after manual scrubbing and then on to the autoclave.
 HTM 01-05 suggests that ultrasonic baths are optional, however should you have one, they must have a few specific features.

 What must you look for in a Ultrasonic Cleaner?

-- Must have a lid that is lockable in use in order to restrict the release of aerosols and to stop any interuption once cycle begins
+Must have a lid that is lockable in use in order to restrict the release of aerosols and to stop any interruption once cycle begins

-- Servicing schedule - It is crucial you have a well kept sevicing and maintenance schedule
+Servicing schedule - It is crucial you have a well-kept servicing and maintenance schedule